LesFerch/WinSetView/DownloadHelp.md

 # How to Download and Run
 <!--
-To view this document formatted (instead of as raw text) just click the Help button in WinSetView.hta.
+To view this document formatted (instead of as raw text) just click the Help button in WinSetView.
 You can also manually navigate your browser to: https://lesferch.github.io/WinSetView.
 -->
 Follow the steps below to download, extract, and run WinSetView for the first time.